Office of the President

 The College of Saint Benedict is a national liberal arts college for women, and one of only three Catholic colleges ranked by U.S. News and World Report as a top 100 liberal arts institutions.
 The college has a unique partnership with nearby Saint John's University for men that expands the resources of both institutions, offering more than 60 areas of study and the distinct benefits of two nationally respected Catholic, undergraduate colleges.

 The college has achieved national recognition for its strength in international education, with 20 semester-long study abroad sites on six continents, and for the Marie and Robert Jackson Fellows program, offering fellowship support to students in competitive public-service internships.
-The College of Saint Benedict received the 2012 Senator Paul Simon Awards for Comprehensive Internationalization for excellence in internationalization efforts as evidenced in practices, structures, philosophies, and policies.
-Cited as an "Up-and-Coming" liberal arts institution by U.S. News and World Report, the College of Saint Benedict has also been recognized as a "Best Value" college by Fiske, Barron's, and Kiplinger's.
+The College of Saint Benedict received the 2012 Senator Paul Simon Award for Comprehensive Internationalization for excellence in internationalization efforts as evidenced in practices, structures, philosophies, and policies.
+The College of Saint Benedict has also been recognized as a "Best Value" college by Fiske, Barron's, and Kiplinger's.

 College of Saint Benedict students achieve excellent outcomes.
 Four-year completion rates at CSB significantly exceed averages for private and public colleges regionally and nationally.
 Fully 99 percent of 2012 graduates reported they were situated within a year of earning their degree, either professionally employed, pursuing a graduate degree or in a full-time volunteer position.
 More than 90 percent of alumnae described themselves as prepared for life after CSB (including first job, graduate school, and career advancement), and more than 90 percent say they would choose CSB again if they could start college over.